chrultrabook/docs/docs/installing-linux.md

 Thanks to recent advancements in the chrultrabook community, Linux works really well on most Chromebooks.

 ### Installation:

+1. Create a bootable Linux USB.
+Ubuntu and Ubuntu based distros have outdated packages and thus are not supported.
+2. Plug the USB Drive into the Chromebook.
+3. Turn on the Chromebook, press `ESC` at the POST screen, and select the USB to boot from.
-1. Create & install Linux as you would on any other device
+4. Install as you would on any other computer.
-2. (TODO)

 ### Fixing Audio